larrychen20011120/ncku-gai-course/README.md

 # ncku-gai-course
-NCKU Course: FUNDAMENTALS AND APPLICATIONS OF GENERATIVE AI
+NCKU Course: Fundamentals and Applications of Generative AI